Paramount Home Entertainment: HD DVD and Blu-ray support

 Paramount brands the majority of its HD content under the label 'Paramount High Definition' which is seen both on the title box cover and as an in-movie opening.
 Films from Paramount subsidiaries such as Nickelodeon Movies and MTV Films as well as from former sister studio DreamWorks use no special branding, Paramount Vantage (another subsidiary) releases only select titles under the Paramount High Definition banner.

 In October 2005, Paramount announced that it would be supporting the HD video format Blu-ray in addition to rival format HD DVD, becoming the first studio to release on both formats.
 Its first four HD DVD releases came in July 2006, and it released four titles on Blu-ray two months later.
 In August 2007, Paramount (along with DreamWorks and DreamWorks Animation) announced their exclusive support for HD DVD.
 However, when other studios eventually dropped HD DVD and players for the technology stopped being manufactured, Paramount switched to Blu-ray.
 In May 2008, it released three titles on Blu-ray and continues to release its high-definition discs in that format exclusively.

 Sub-labels

-Paramount Famous Productions

-Paramount Famous Productions was a sub-label of PHE, handling films released exclusively to home video formats without a theatrical release.
-The label was closed in 2011.

 Paramount DVD

-Paramount DVD is a sub-label of PHE exclusively found on DVD releases, generally noted by a logo animation with a DVD flying into the Paramount mountain and taking the shape of the outline created by the mountain.
+Paramount DVD is a sub-label of PHE exclusively found on DVD releases, generally noted by a logo animation with a DVD flying into the Paramount mountain and taking the shape of the outline created by the mountain, which was introduced in 2003.

 Paramount High Definition

-Paramount High Definition is a sub-label focusing on home media releases of Paramount's film and television library in high definition video formats.
+Paramount High Definition is a sub-label focusing on HD-DVD and Blu-ray releases of Paramount's film and television library in high definition video formats.

+Paramount Presents

+Paramount Presents is a series that showcased important classic titles from the Paramount and DreamWorks back catalogs, remastered for Blu-Ray and 4K Ultra HD, often with deluxe packaging and new bonus material.
+The label debuted in 2020.

+Paramount Gateway Video

+Paramount Gateway Video is a sublabel of Paramount Home Video, releasing titles in the midprice range.
+The label was originally formed in 1982.

+Paramount Famous Productions (2007–2011)

+Paramount Famous Productions was a sub-label of PHE, handling films released exclusively to home video formats without a theatrical release.